 - response.code

-code of status of survival data that indicates a response at which 2nd randomization is performed
+Code of status indicating response at which 2nd randomization occurs.

 - augmentR0